-- Semi-sweet dark chocolate (45%-60% cocoa content) makes a great tasting sweet chocolate fudge.
+Semi-sweet dark chocolate (45%-60% cocoa content) makes a great-tasting sweet chocolate fudge.

-- Bittersweet chocolate (70%-90% cocoa content) is wonderful if you enjoy a more robust flavored chocolate fudge.
+bittersweet chocolate (70%-90% cocoa content) is wonderful if you enjoy a more robust flavored chocolate fudge.

-- Unsweetened chocolate (100% cocoa content) is, in my opinion, too bitter for fudge, but you may enjoy it if you like a really intensely flavored, rather bitter tasting fudge.
+unsweetened chocolate (100% cocoa content) is, in my opinion, too bitter for fudge, but you may enjoy it if you like a really intensely flavored, rather bitter-tasting fudge.

 milk chocolate (which has cocoa butter and milk in the ingredients)

-- it is softer in structure than dark chocolate so it cannot be swapped out in a dark chocolate fudge recipe unless you increase the amount of milk chocolate used by about 25%
+Milk chocolate is sweet and creamy and makes a lovely fudge it is softer in structure than dark chocolate so it cannot be swapped out in a dark chocolate fudge recipe unless you increase the amount of milk chocolate used by about 25%.

-chocolate bars or blocks
+chocolate blocks or bars

 You can also grind the chocolate up in the food processor or use the cheese grater attachment to grate the chocolate.

 candy melts wafers or pure chocolate callets

-- Sweetened condensed milk is milk that has been pasteurized and condensed (heated and cooked to remove most of the water) and is then sweetened with sugar.
+Sweetened condensed milk is milk that has been pasteurized and condensed (heated and cooked to remove most of the water) and is then sweetened with sugar.

-- You can, if you'd like, make your own homemade sweetened condensed milk but I just buy cans of it from the grocery store.
+You can, if you'd like, make your own homemade sweetened condensed milk but I just buy cans of it from the grocery store.
 You'll find it in the baking aisle next to the evaporated milk.
 Be sure you grab the correct cans.
 See more details below.

-- Yes, but note that there are subtle differences in each brand of milk.
+Yes, but note that there are subtle differences in each brand of milk.

-- Some brands of sweetened condensed milk are very thick while others are runny and thin.
+Some brands of sweetened condensed milk are very thick while others are runny and thin.

-- Some are off white in color while others are almost tan in color.
+Some are off-white in color while others are almost tan in color.

 I've used several different brands of sweetened condensed milk while developing all these fudge recipes and the fudges have all set up nicely and tasted great.